-The Group's revenue from its retail business decreased around 36% from approximately HK\$52,788,000 to approximately HK\$33,512,000.
+The Group's revenue from its retail business decreased by approximately 6.0% from approximately HK\$33,512,000 for the corresponding period in 2014 to approximately HK\$31,512,000.
 Hong Kong retail sales growth decelerated in the past year on the ground of weaker tourist spending and softening of domestic consumption.
 Market competition intensified as numerous fashion retailers offer earlier and greater sales discount in low season period.
 In the reporting year, sales of international footwear brand products dropped significantly as compared to last year.
 It was mainly due to sharp decline in demand and diminishing brand popularity in the market.
-The Group's in-house brand sales increased mildly on the ground that the Group altered its product mix by focusing on selling more fashion bags with high quality and creative design in the second half of the financial year 2013/14.
-The Group's in-house brand sales mainly "Urban Stranger" accounted for around 68% of total retail sales as compared to around 40% of last year.
-Despite increase in sales of in-house brand products, the comparable same store sales decreased around 32% against last year.
+The Group's inhouse brand sales increased mildly on the ground that the Group altered the product mix by focusing on selling more fashion bags with high quality and creative design.
+The Group's in-house brand sales mainly "Urban Stranger" increased from approximately 68.0% of total retail sales for the corresponding period in 2014 to approximately 80.7%.
+Despite decrease in overall retail sales, the comparable same store sales increased approximately 10.8% against last year.
 Sales performance in traditional peak season period (Christmas and Lunar New Year) was disappointing.
-In view of slowdown of retail sales and continuing loss, the Group had made net provision for slow moving inventories of approximately HK\$2,713,000 and provision for impairment loss on property, plant and equipment of approximately HK\$1,002,000.
-Gross profit margin stayed at around 51% (2013: 51%).
+Gross profit margin increased to approximately 67.5% (2014: 51.0%) which was mainly due to inhouse brand sales increased.